facebookincubator/MCGrad/README.md

 Production-ready multicalibration for machine learning.

-**MCBoost** is a scalable and easy-to-use tool for multi-calibration, ensuring your ML model predictions are calibrated not just globally, but across virtually any segment defined by your features.
+**MCBoost** is a scalable and easy-to-use tool for multi-calibration.
+It ensures your ML model predictions are well-calibrated not just globally (across all data), but also across virtually any segment defined by your features (e.g., by country, content type, or any combination).

 ## 🌟 Key Features